Meet the curriculum leads

 Daisy Zuo

-Another area of expertise I bring to this role is providing meaningful support for kaiako and centre leaders that improves team cohesion and strengthens the effectiveness of teaching.
+Another area of expertise I bring to this role is supporting kaiako and Centre leaders to strengthen their team cohesion and the effectiveness of teaching.

-I feel privileged to be in a position where I can help to foster the quality of learning, improve equity and inclusion in our education system, and enhance the wellbeing of our ākonga, kaiako and our communities
+I feel privileged to be in a position where I can help to foster quality of teaching and learning, improve equity and inclusion in our education system, and enhance the wellbeing of our ākonga, kaiako and our communities.

 Alison Fowkes